aliafshar/bu/index.md

 Currently only shell and python are supported.
 Shell is the default, so no type is required to be passed explicitly.
 For a Python target, add the type.

+## Indentation

+Target bodies must be indented by any whitespace, tab or space.
+Indentation must be consistent for Python scripts since Python is sensitive to this.

 ```bu
 demo: !py
   for i in range(5):